alaforgecodes/rockpaperscissors/README.md

 # rockpaperscissors

-This program is designed to have you play a game of rock, paper, scissors against one of four potential opponents.
+This program is designed to have players engage in a game of rock, paper, scissors against one of four potential opponents.
 Each opponent has a different strategy.
-If you can figure out your opponent's strategy, you can improve your chances of winning.
+If the player can figure out their opponent's strategy, they can improve their chances of winning.

 # Background